awetomaton/VISTA/readme.md

 - pyqtgraph for high-performance visualization
 - NumPy and pandas for data processing
 - astropy for geodetic coordinate handling
-- scikit-learn and cvxpy for advanced algorithms
+- scikit-image for advanced algorithms
 - h5py for HDF5 file support